Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 ##  How do I get the scanlines filters on my MiSTer to look good?

-In order for scanlines to look "perfect" on your flat panel display, you will need to set the device to integer scaling.
-Do this by editing mister.ini on your SD card.
-Search it for:  vscale_mode  and change it to vscale_mode=1.
-Note, with integer scaling it's highly likely the core will not fill up the entire display, you will have black borders.
-You can mitigate this by changing your vscale mode to 0, 2 or 3, but the scanlines will not be perfect; it is a compromise.
+You will need to set the device to integer scaling for best results.
+Set vscale_mode=1 in mister.ini.
+You can play with other settings if you want the scaler to fill the screen, but scanlines won't be "perfect".

 ##  I have a 4k or other higher than 1080p display.
 Does MiSTer support that resolution?
 I'd like to enjoy better video scaling.

 MiSTer can't quite reach 4k.
-The current hardware limited maximum vertical resolution is 1536p.
-You can set your resolution by editing mister.ini on your SD card, video_mode=12 for 1440p or video_mode=13 for 1536p.
+You can set your resolution by editing mister.ini on your SD card, video_mode=12 for 1440p or video_mode=13 for 1536p (hardware maximum)

 ***

 ## How does the accuracy level of various MiSTer cores compare to other FPGA options?

 Most MiSTer cores are just as, if not more accurate, as any of the other major FPGA offerings available today.
-[In depth]:  Most MiSTer cores are very mature at this point.
-Generally accuracy is already so great that most people would not able to tell the difference between these cores and the original hardware.
-Other FPGA options such as commercial clone consoles or various flash carts, are likewise extremely accurate.
+Most people would not able to tell the difference between these cores and the original hardware.

-For more detail on exact status, please refer to the core's individual bug trackers.
-You can find the repository links from [this page](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Core-Status)

 ## Will any MiSTer core ever get save states?